 - Bank account statements or third party payroll service provider reports,

-b.
-Tax forms or third party payroll service provider reports for the periods that overlap with the Covered Period:
+- Tax forms or third party payroll service provider reports for the periods that overlap with the Covered Period:

 - Payroll tax filings reported, or that will be reported, to the IRS (e.g., Form 941) and

-ii.
-State quarterly business and individual employee wage reporting and unemployment insurance tax filings reported, or that will be reported, to the relevant state.
+- State quarterly business and individual employee wage reporting and unemployment insurance tax filings reported, or that will be reported, to the relevant state.

-c.
-Payment receipts, cancelled checks, or account statements documenting the amount of any employer contributions to employee health insurance and retirement plans that you included in the forgiveness amount (PPP Schedule A, lines (6) and (7)).
+- Payment receipts, cancelled checks, or account statements documenting the amount of any employer contributions to employee health insurance and retirement plans that you included in the forgiveness amount (PPP Schedule A, lines (6) and (7)).

-c.
-Business utility payments: a copy of invoices from February 2020 and those paid during the Covered Period and receipts, cancelled checks or account statements
+- Business utility payments: Copies of invoices and receipts, cancelled checks or account statements